pingcap/tidb-operator/en/restore-from-aws-s3-using-br.md

 3. Create the IAM role:

     - To create an IAM role for the account, refer to [Create an IAM User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html).
     - Give the required permission to the IAM role you have created  (refer to [access policies manage](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html) for details).
-Because `Restore` needs to access the AWS S3 storage, the IAM here is given the `AmazonS3FullAccess` permission.
+Because `Restore` needs to access the Amazon S3 storage, the IAM here is given the `AmazonS3FullAccess` permission.

 4. Associate IAM with TiKV Pod: